Learn Java Iterator – 3 Types of Iterator in Java

 [1, 1, 1, 3, 3, 3, 5, 5, 5, 7, 7, 7, 9, 9, 9]

-• Only applicable to list not to a universal Java iterator.
+Only applicable to a list, not to a universal Java iterator.

 So, this was all about Java Iterator.
 Hope you like our explanation.

 Hence, in this Java tutorial, we studied the Java Iterator.
-In conclusion, we discussed Java Iterators in Java, Enumeration, ListIterators with their example, limitation and syntax.
-Along with this, we saw several methods for java Iterator.
-Furthermore, if you have any query, feel free to ask through the comment section.
+In conclusion, we discussed Java Iterators in Java, Enumeration, ListIterators with their example, limitations, and syntax.
+Along with this, we saw several methods for Java Iterator.
+Furthermore, if you have any queries, feel free to ask through the comment section.

 See also – Java URL Class